 In 1939 the Catholic Action League of Arizona commissioned Felix Lucero, a Native American from Trinidad, Colorado, to create the Stations of the Cross in the Weaver Mountains about a half-mile west of "downtown" Yarnell.
 While not as famous as his Garden of Gethsemane in Tucson, the Stations of the Cross in Yarnell is just as impressive and in an equally magnificent setting.
 This hillside shrine has a chapel, the Way of the Cross, replicas of the Garden of Gethsemane and the Last Supper.
 Felix Lucero sculpted all of the work out of reinforced concrete.
 The life-sized pieces are set among an oak tree-shaded area amidst the boulders.
 Visitors can take a trail through the stations of the cross to see the statues or meditate in its beautiful park-like setting.

-This memorial, being created by the Yarnell Hill Recovery Group and supported by donations is located along Highway 89 and Shrine St. just across from the Yarnell Fire Department.
-The park will highlight the events of 2013 and the effects it had on the community that lost homes and businesses to the fire.
+This memorial, created by the Yarnell Hill Recovery Group and supported by donations, is located along Highway 89 and Shrine St. just across from the Yarnell Fire Department.
+The park highlights the events of 2013 and the effects it had on the community that lost homes and businesses to the fire.
 Visitors will also be able to learn about resources for fire mitigation and safety of their property built in natural areas.
-Tax-deductible donations can be made to support the park's development and commemorative bricks are also available to purchase.
 You can visit the group's website at yarnellarearesourcegroup.org.

 Also, please visit the local Yarnell-Peeples Valley Chamber of Commerce for updated information on events in the area.

 Nearby State Parks